moazmaksod/LabWise/docs/LabWise_roadmap.md

 Rationale and Strategic Sequencing

 The Business Requirements Document explicitly identifies the prevention of duplicate patient records as a mission-critical objective to avert potentially catastrophic clinical errors.3 A single patient having multiple records can lead to a fragmented medical history, resulting in misdiagnosis or incorrect treatment.
 The UI/UX Design Blueprint directly addresses this risk by architecting a "search-first" workflow.1 On the patient registration screen, the most prominent, visually emphasized action is to search for an existing patient.
 The "Create New Patient" button is presented as a secondary, alternative path.
 This design choice creates what is known as a "pit of success" for the user.
 The path of least resistance—the most obvious and easiest workflow—is the correct one: to search before creating.
 Creating a new patient requires a more deliberate, conscious action from the user, reducing the likelihood of accidental duplicates.
-The backend architecture fully supports this preventative strategy by providing a powerful search API (GET /patients) and, as a final failsafe, enforcing absolute uniqueness on the mrn at the database level via the POST /patients endpoint logic.2 By building this complete vertical slice, the team is not merely delivering a feature; it is implementing a comprehensive, end-to-end error prevention strategy for the single most critical data entity in the entire LabFlow system.
+The backend architecture fully supports this preventative strategy by providing a powerful search API (GET /patients) and, as a final failsafe, enforcing absolute uniqueness on the mrn at the database level via the POST /patients endpoint logic.2 By building this complete vertical slice, the team is not merely delivering a feature; it is implementing a comprehensive, end-to-end error prevention strategy for the single most critical data entity in the entire LabWise system.

 Acceptance Criteria